-You can only apply for Canadian Citizenship once you have acquired Canadian permanent residence.
+You can only apply for Canadian Citizenship once you have been a permanent resident of Canada for at least three years.
 This is by far the most challenging step of the application process because it has the most complicated criteria.
 Working with an Authorized Representative like a Regulated Canadian Immigration Consultant (RCIC) makes this step easier.
-They have the authorization from the government to handle all of the paperwork for your immigration application and they have the expertise to make sure it is filled in correctly and completely, and delivered on time.
+They have the authorization from the government to handle all of the paperwork for your immigration application and they have the expertise to make sure it is filled in correctly and completely and delivered on time.

-To get Canadian permanent residence, you will have to immigrate to the country using one of several Canadian immigration programs.
-There are over 70 different options available to you and each of them come with their own unique set of requirements, for instance having skilled work experience or running a business in the country for a certain number of years.
+To get Canadian permanent residency, you will have to immigrate to the country using one of several Canadian immigration programs.
+There are over 100 different immigration options available to you and each of them comes with its own unique set of requirements, for instance having skilled work experience or running a business in the country for a certain number of years.

 Naturalization is the longest step of your route to Canadian citizenship.
 To be considered a naturalized citizen, you must have spent three years (1095 days) out of the previous five in Canada.
-The total 1095 days do not have to be in a row but you need to show that you satisfied income tax obligations for three years that are at least partially within the five years before the date you apply.
+The total 1095 days does not have to be consecutive but you need to show that you satisfied income tax obligations for three years that are at least partially within the five years before the date you apply.

 Being a temporary resident in Canada also counts towards this requirement.
-However, your time spent as a student, visitor or refugee in Canada will only be counted as half days and can only add up to a maximum of 365 days.
+However, your time spent as a student, visitor, or refugee in Canada will also be counted but as half days and can only add up to a maximum of 365 days.

 3. Canadian Citizenship Application